-- Your passport and visa (if contained within your passport)
+- Your passport and visa (if this is contained within your passport)

 - A print-out of your CAS (Confirmation for Acceptance of Studies) email

-- Evidence that you have sufficient funds available to support yourself (e.g. bank statements, sponsor letter)
+- Evidence that you have enough money to support yourself e.g. bank statements, sponsor letter

-- Police Registration Certificate (if this was required for previous study in the UK).
+- Police Registration Certificate, if you have one from previous study in the UK

-- Documents used to support your visa application as mentioned in your CAS, i.e., original degree certificate/transcripts or ATAS certificate
+- Any documents used to support your visa application as mentioned in your CAS, i.e., original degree certificate/transcripts or ATAS certificate.

 See these top tips from UK Border Force on how to make your journey through immigration as smooth as possible.